poliforge/ch340/README.md

 Open CH340 Folder and run Setup.exe then Admin will ask for previlages with **'Yes' and 'No'**.
 Click 'Yes'.
 Then click 'Install'.

 ## Step 3
-Open Arduino IDE open preferences window.
+Open Arduino IDE.
+Open preferences window.
 In menubar, go to **File > Preferences**.
 In Preferences window, go to **Additional Boards Manager URLs**, paste the following URL
 > http://arduino.esp8266.com/stable/package_esp8266com_index.json
 **click 'OK'**